 Liz’s apple hair mask beauty DIY

-Used topically on our hair, apples can be incredibly beneficial.
+Used topically on our hair, apples can be very beneficial.
 They contain malic and tartaric acid, which gently remove dead cells from the skin’s surface.
 Because of this, apple juice can be a helpful remedy for dandruff.

 Choose organic varieties of apples whenever you can, but if not possible, wash your fruit in warm soapy water to remove outer chemical residues such as post-harvest fungicides.